#51 of 147 · Billionaires & Philanthropists

 Greenwich, Connecticut

-Dear Mr. Dalio,
+Mr. Dalio,

 Pain plus reflection equals progress.
 You wrote that formula, and then you built a hundred-and-sixty-billion-dollar institution on the proof that it works.
 You documented your principles because you understood something most people never act on: that a system only becomes real when it is written down, tested against failure, and revised without ego.
 You published a hundred and twenty-three pages for your employees before the rest of the world got eight hundred.
 The documentation was the discipline.
 The discipline was the architecture.